lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Pallet Production/Pallet Production.md

 When pallet production lines are processed, *production document*cost produce bills are automatically generated for the output pallets.
-(The bill grouping basis of these cost produce bills are *Production Document*, and this is what set them apart from ‘normal’ cost produce bills.)
+(The bill grouping basis of these cost produce bills are *Production Document*, and this is what set them apart from 'normal’ cost produce bills.)